Singular-Genomics/G4X-helpers/docs/installation/index.md

 Things to know:

 + you still need to install Docker (or Apptainer, Podman ... ) if you haven't already.
-+ first pull can be large; subsequent runs are fast thanks to caching layers.
++ the first pull can be large; subsequent runs are fast thanks to caching layers.

 --8<-- "_core/_partials/end_cap.md"